 The restaurant is not required to provide any special accommodations for the animal, and they are not required to provide the animal with food.

 What is Required of the Disabled Person with a Service Animal

 Service animals are often seen with special collars are harnesses.
-Under the ADA, they must be harnessed, leashed, or tethered unless such devices would either interfere with the work of the animal, or the person's disability prevents them from being able to use such a device.
-If these devices cannot be used for whatever reason, than the person must be keep the animal in control through voice, signal, or any other effective controls.
+Under the ADA, they must be harnessed, leashed, or tethered unless such devices would either interfere with the work of the animal, or the person’s disability prevents them from being able to use such a device.
+If these devices cannot be used for whatever reason than the person must be kept the animal in control through voice, signal, or any other effective controls.
 Basically, the animal must remain under control of the person at all times.

 The service animal must be kept under the control of the disabled person at all times.
 If the animal cannot be controlled by the person, interferes with other customers, or poses a threat to them, the restaurant can ask that the animal be removed.
 As well, if a service dog tries to eat the food of other customers, the restaurant can ask that it be removed.
 The restaurant may then offer to provide services to the disabled person without the animal.
 For more, see ADA.gov.